GnuCash is easy enough to use that you do not need to have a complete understanding of accounting

 Furthermore, you can increase your equity through income, and decrease equity through expenses.
 This makes sense of course, when you receive a paycheck you become “richer” and when you pay for dinner you become “poorer”.
 This is expressed mathematically in what is known as the Accounting Equation:

 This equation must always be balanced, a condition that can only be satisfied if you enter values to multiple accounts.
 For example: if you receive money in the form of income you must see an equal increase in your assets.
 As another example, you could have an increase in assets if you have a parallel increase in liabilities.

-accounting system.
-For every change in value of one account in the
+system.
+For every change in value of one account in the Accounting Equation,

-concerned with at least 2 accounts, to keep the accounting equation
+will always be concerned with at least 2 accounts, to keep the accounting equation balanced.

 Balancing changes (or transfers of money) among accounts are done by debiting one account and simultaneously crediting another.
 Accounting debits and credits do not mean “decrease” and “increase”.
-Debits and credits each increase certain types of accounts and decrease others.
+Debits and credits each increase certain types of accounts and decrease others as described in the previous section.
 In asset and expense accounts, debits increase the balance and credits decrease the balance.
 In liability, equity and income accounts, credits increase the balance and debits decrease the balance.

-debit (left) side, and they record increases in liability, revenue, and equity
+accounts on the debit (left) side, and they record increases in liability, revenue, and

 Common use of the words debit and credit does not match how accountants use these words.
 In common use, credit generally has positive associations; in accounting, credit means affecting the right column of the ledger sheet of an account.
 This is associated with a decrease in asset and expense, but an increase of income, liability and equity accounts.